alanngnet/CoverHunterMPS/README.md

 ## work_id.map

-Text file crosswalk between "work" (unique identifying string per work) and the "work_id" number arbitrarily assigned to each "work" by the extract_csi_features.py script.
+Text file crosswalk between "work" (unique identifying string per work) and the `work_id` number arbitrarily assigned to each "work" by the `extract_csi_features.py` script.
 Not used by any scripts in this project currently, but definitely useful as a reference for human interpretation of training results.

 ## Other Files Generated by extract_csi_features.py